oroinc/documentation/book/importexport.rst

 Extension of Import/Export Contacts
 -----------------------------------

-Adding a new Provider to Support different Forms
+Adding a new Provider to Support Different Forms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To write your own provider for import operations you should create a class
+To write your own provider for import operations, you should create a class
 that extends the ``Oro\Bundle\ImportExportBundle\Reader\AbstractReader`` class.
 To support custom export formats, you just need to create a new class that
 implements the ``Akeneo\Bundle\BatchBundle\Item\ItemWriterInterface``.
 The
-new classes must declared as services:
+new classes must be declared as services:

 .. code-block:: yaml